xpack/xpack-build-box/macos/README.md

 **Xcode** package, available from [Apple](https://developer.apple.com).

-Although Xcode itself is not needed, it is prefered over the Command Line Tools, since it guarantees a full SDK, not present on older versions of CLT.
+Although Xcode itself is not needed, it is preferred over the Command Line Tools, since it guarantees a full SDK, not present on older versions of CLT.

 ## TL;DR